Home

 9. What ever a person is telling you about other people, this probably resembles what they are telling other people about you.
 Friendship is quite valuable, and it doesn't have to be with just anyone.
 Concerning serious relationships, and marriage partners: don't just look for the right person.
 Be the right person, way down deep.

 10. Where ever you go, there you are.
-The bigger new toy, the sexier image or lover, will never be enough.
+The bigger new toy, the better view, the sexier image or lover, will never be enough.
 Learn about the hedonic treadmill.
 Better yet, engage with a decent, loving, realistic, larger purpose.
 Help family and local folks, or even tackle massive worldwide problems.

 11. The young usually take their good health for granted, until it slips away.
 Move more, eat less.
 Some things are always unhealthy, and that's easy to find out.
 Eating smart really helps, although fretting about diets and conformity is also unhealthy.
 Much is genetic, more is situational, and still everyone can do better.